 Portland Township is located between the two metro areas of Grand Rapids and Lansing.
 These two metro areas are connected by the I-96 expressway.
 There are three exits from the expressway which serve the Portland Area.
 The Grand River also runs through the Township.
-Both of these features have an impact on the HUBBARDST Orleans Twp North Plains Two Township.
-The City of Portland, along PEW with Portland Township, Keene Two Lyons Twp has a rural atmosphere and lifestyle.
-The outward SARANAC growth from Lansing has Berlin Two Portland Two Boston Twp Orange Two had some effect on the growth of population, and the development of CLARKSVILLE commercial uses within the Danby Two Campbell Two Odessa Two A Two greater Portland area. ß Coordinated planning and that of the Portland area is nonexistent due to the fact that they are both located in different regional planning commission areas.
+Both of these features have an impact on the Township.

+The City of Portland, along with Portland Township, has a rural atmosphere and lifestyle.
+The outward growth from Lansing has had some effect on the growth of population, and the development of commercial uses within the greater Portland area.
+Coordinated planning between the Lansing area and that of the Portland area is nonexistent due to the fact that they are both located in different regional planning commission areas.